top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 See: See the instructions [in this section](#1709-duckieboxes).

-If you can't come on Wednesday, please contact Shiying.
+If you can't come on Wednesday, please contact one of the TAs.

 ## Next steps for TTIC students

-TODO:
+TODO: to write